 I felt like I wasn’t allowed to sound ok.
 I felt like I was supposed to portray some kind of “sick” or “pained” sound in order for the other person to understand my pain.

-Now that’s clearly my issue, not the callers.
-I should feel free to sound bright and upbeat.
+Now this is clearly my issue, not the callers.
+I should allow myself to feel free, to sound bright and upbeat.
 I don’t want to sound miserable because I’m not.

-What I can do is use these opportunities to educate people what it’s like to live with chronic illness.
+What I can do is use these opportunities to educate people as to what it’s like to live with chronic illness.

 How Can I Do That?